skfaisal93/AnyWhereInFiles/README.md

 Helpful for whom

-searching a data in the multiple files and folders quickly find out a setting string in the multiple files
+1. Searching a data in the multiple files and folders
+2. Quickly find out a setting string in the multiple files